Ex-journalist Freeland Canada's 1st female finance minister

 She is credited with helping to negotiate the new free trade agreement with United States and Mexico and is considered a favourite to one day replace Trudeau.

-Morneau and Trudeau reportedly butted heads at a time of heavy spending to help the pandemic-hammered economy.
+Morneau and Trudeau reportedly butted heads amid spending to backstop the pandemic-hammered economy.